 All members of IAIA are encouraged to attend this annual meeting as it presents a unique opportunity for interaction regarding the corporate and professional directions of the organisation.
-The coveted Rose-Hulman Award is presented at the AGM, acknowledging outstanding service, advancement and commitment to the profession of impact assessment.
+The coveted Rose-Hulman Award is often presented at the AGM, acknowledging outstanding service, advancement and commitment to the profession of impact assessment.
+Likewise the Outstanding Service to IAIA commendation is also presented at the AGM.
+As with any award category, not all awards are given each year.